Court allows Arkansas ban on surgical abortions due to virus

 The appeals court’s ruling said the Health Department’s “directive is a legally valid response to the circumstances confronted by the Governor and state health officials.”

-The state issued the order after initially encouragingthe clinic to stop performing the procedure for out-of-state patients.
-Arkansas has had at least 2,262 coronavirus cases and 43 deaths.
+The state issued the order halting surgical abortions after initially encouragingthe clinic to stop performing the procedure for out-of-state patients.
+Arkansas has reported at least 2,392 coronavirus cases and 42 deaths.
+The number of infections is likely higher because many people have not been tested and studies suggest people can be infected and not feel sick.

 The state’s order did not prohibition medication abortions that are still administered by Little Rock Family Planning and another clinic operated by Planned Parenthood.